minfeishen2024/hugo-mock-landing-page-autodeployed/README.md

 4. Start the development server and begin exploring the app's features.

 ## Workflow
 This website is autodeployed using Github Actions Workflow under .github/workflows folder.
+The YAML file checks out the repo, initializes Hugo, compiles static files with optimization features, and publishes to the "gh-pages" branch.
+The workflow is set to trigger on pushes to 'main'.
 Read github-actions-workflow-description.pdf for more details.